 The Function Argument

 This makes eudaimonia an activity rather than a state.
 You cannot be flourishing while you are asleep; flourishing is something you do, not something you have or undergo.
 And it is evaluated over a whole life: the person who lives well for twenty years and then spends the last decade of their life in degradation or misery has not, on Aristotle's account, lived a flourishing life, however good the first twenty years were.
-This has been criticized as counterintuitive by philosophers including Shelly Kagan and by common sense: surely the twenty good years were good years regardless of what came after?
+Solon's famous counsel to the Lydian king Croesus — "Count no man happy until his death" — captures this point.

-Aristotle also requires external goods for full eudaimonia -- health, moderate wealth, friendship, and reasonable good fortune.
-This distinguishes his account from both Stoicism (which holds that virtue alone is sufficient for happiness) and Kantianism (which holds that the only unconditional good is the good will, and that happiness as such has no moral status).
-For Aristotle, the person of excellent character who is struck by terrible misfortune -- who loses their children, friends, and health -- cannot fully flourish.
+Aristotle also requires external goods for full eudaimonia — health, moderate wealth, friendship, and reasonable good fortune.
+This distinguishes his account from both Stoicism (which holds that virtue alone is sufficient for happiness) and Kantianism (which holds that the only unconditional good is the good will).
+For Aristotle, the person of excellent character who is struck by terrible misfortune — who loses their children, friends, and health — cannot fully flourish.
 "It is impossible, or not easy, to do noble acts without the proper equipment."

 Friendship as Constitutive of Flourishing

 One of the most distinctive features of Aristotle's ethics is the central role of deep friendship (philia) in eudaimonia.
-Aristotle distinguishes three types of friendship: friendships of utility (we are friends because we are useful to each other), friendships of pleasure (we are friends because we enjoy each other's company), and friendships of virtue (we are friends because we genuinely admire each other's character and wish each other well for our own sakes).
+Aristotle distinguishes three types of friendship: friendships of utility (we are useful to each other), friendships of pleasure (we enjoy each other's company), and friendships of virtue (we are friends because we genuinely admire each other's character and wish each other well for our own sakes).
 Only the third type constitutes the deep friendship that is a constitutive part of the good life.

 This is philosophically significant because it means that eudaimonia is inherently relational: you cannot flourish in isolation.
-The Stoic sage can maintain his equanimity in a dungeon; the Aristotelian person of excellent character cannot fully flourish without relationships of genuine mutual recognition and care.
-Modern research on wellbeing strongly confirms the Aristotelian insight: Robert Waldinger's Harvard Study of Adult Development, which tracked participants for over eighty years, found that the quality of close relationships was the single strongest predictor of health and wellbeing in old age.
+Modern research on wellbeing strongly confirms the Aristotelian insight.
+Robert Waldinger's Harvard Study of Adult Development, which tracked 724 participants for over eighty years (now extended to their children), found that the quality of close relationships was the single strongest predictor of health and wellbeing in old age — stronger than wealth, fame, social class, intelligence, or genes.
+As Waldinger summarized: "Good relationships keep us happier and healthier.
+Period" (The Good Life, 2023).

 Kantian Ethics and the Relationship to Happiness